Stanningley: Economy

 Town Street and a section of Stanningley Road to the east are home to most of the district's shops, pubs and eateries.
 Amenities include a dry cleaners, butcher, newsagent, salon and car garage.
 There are 10 public houses in Stanningley, including The Jug & Barrel, Waggon & Horses and The Great Northern.
 The historic pub The Halfway House is on the corner of Broad Lane and Leeds and Bradford Road.
 A photo in the Leodis archive shows the pub in the 1950s.

 Owlcotes Shopping Centre, in Stanningley, contains an Asda supermarket and a Marks & Spencer store, and B&M shop.

 Sport

-Stanningley ARLFC
+Stanningley SARLFC

 Stanningley is home to Stanningley Sport and Amateur Rugby League Club.
 Formed in 1889 it is one of the oldest amateur rugby league clubs in the world and has provided numerous players to the professional ranks.
 These including England captain Jamie Peacock, Jamie Jones-Buchanan, Tom Johnstone, Ryan Atkins, Ash Gibson, Jordan Lilley, Ashton Golding, Garreth Carvell, Michael Banks, Andy Bastow, Steve Nicholson, Mark Wilson and Roy Dickinson.
 Danika Priim represented England whilst at Stanningley.

-The club plays home games at the Arthur Miller Stadium which has a capacity of 2,000 and clubhouse that was built in 2001 includes a players lounge, bar and club room as well as numerous changing facilities.
-The Arthur Miller Stadium also hosts Leeds Rhinos academy and scholarship teams.

-Stanningley run two men's senior teams, the first XIII play in the National Conference League while the second XIII play in the Yorkshire Men's League.
-The clubs also run a women's team and boys and girls teams at all ages.